mat-docs/RTA.Site/docs/services/rta-configsvc/README.md

 It provides a repository for _configuration_ describing telemetry parameters, channels, events, etc.
 These are downloaded by _McLaren ATLAS_ as part of loading a session.

-It exposes a GRPC interface to define and manage sessions from your environment, and an outward-facing REST interface to be exposed to users via the **Gateway Service**.
+It exposes a gRPC interface to define and manage sessions from your environment, and an outward-facing REST interface to be exposed to users via the **Gateway Service**.

 This service is available as a binary for Windows and Linux, and as a Docker image.